Last Updated: Oct 16, 2014

 - CINAHL Plus with Full Text (EBSCO)

 Collection of full text for nursing & allied health journals, providing full text for more than 770 journals indexed in CINAHL.
 This authoritative file contains full text for many of the most used journals in the CINAHL index, with no embargo.
 CINAHL Plus with Full Text is the core research tool for all areas of nursing and allied health literature including publications from the National League for Nursing and the American Nurses' Association.
 Also provides full text for more than 300 books/monographs.
 Topics covered include nursing, biomedicine, health sciences librarianship, alternative/complementary medicine, consumer health and 17 allied health disciplines.
-In addition, this database offers access to health care books, nursing dissertations, selected conference proceedings, standards of practice, educational software, audiovisuals, and book chapters.
+In addition, this database offers access to health care books, nursing dissertations, selected conference proceedings, standards of practice, and book chapters.
 Coverage: 1937 - Present.

 - Health Collection (RMIT)